waldur/waldur-homeport/docs/config.md

 ## Configuration options

+ - `apiEndpoint` - Waldur MasterMind REST API server address.

  - `enableExperimental` is used to enable experimental features, they are disabled by default.

+## Authentication methods

+There are several authentication methods available:

+ - LOCAL_SIGNIN - allows to sign in using username and password.

+ - LOCAL_SIGNUP - allows to sign up using username and password.

+ - SOCIAL_SIGNUP - allows to sign in and sign up using either Google or Facebook OAuth.
+   It is implemented using Satellizer plugin.

+ - ESTONIAN_ID - allows to sign in and sign up using either Estonian ID card or Mobile ID.
+   It is implemented using Waldur OpenID plugin.

+In order to enable or disable authentication methods, you should use the following options:

+ - `authenticationMethods` should contain list of enabled authentication methods.
+    By default all of them are enabled.

+ - `googleClientId` - ID of Google application used for OAuth authentication.
+    It is required if you use SOCIAL_SIGNUP method.

+ - `facebookClientId` - ID of Facebook application used for OAuth authentication.
+    It is required if you use SOCIAL_SIGNUP method.

+## White-labeling

  - `shortPageTitle` is used as prefix for page title.
    Also it is rendered in sidebar header if logo is not specified